vicentehelano/Guard-vertices/README.md

 *A guard-based data structure for triangulations*

 This repository is under development.
-It will contain a Python implementation of a compact data structure for triangulations using the concept of vertex-guards (Batista, 2010).
+It will contain a Python implementation of a compact data structure for planar triangulations using the concept of vertex-guards due to Batista (2010).
 At the moment, we have only an uncompressed implementation of Blandford et al. (2005) data structure.

 ## References